Do you remember your first subscriber?

 Even though they were a random person on twitter that only subscribed because they wanted me to subscribe to their blog.

 Even though I had no idea what I was doing, no opt-in, and had no clue what an avatar even was.
 I had no strategy and I definitely had no idea that ALL of those things goes into building a list.

 I knew it was important to have an email list.
 But I didn’t know what to do and how to build it.

 I eventually learned a lot about list building.
 I learned about opt-ins and welcome sequences and strategy.

 But I can’t help but remember feeling how frustrating it was to fight for my first 10.
 Let alone my first 100 or even 1000 subscribers.

 I read so many articles of people getting 500 subscribers in their first month and I just wanted to scream!
 What were they doing that I wasn’t?
 What was I doing wrong?

 So when I was getting ready to launch Simplifying DIY Design at the end of October, I knew my very first goal was to get 1000 subscribers.

 I didn’t care that I had no traffic.
 I didn’t care that I didn’t have a waitlist– I was determined.

-I implemented the strategy I learned from List Love (which is not open for enrollment, but you can check it out here) and I couldn’t believe it.
+I implemented the strategy I learned from List Love (you can read all about how I grow my list by 1000+ subscribers each month right here) and I couldn’t believe it.
 I wasn’t fighting for 10 or 100 anymore.
 Just in the month of January, I got 456 amazing new subscribers!